hongshuochen/2021Fall-EE538-HW3/README.md

 Answer:

-## Question 2 (5 Points.
+## Question 2 (10 Points.
 Easy)

-In what cases is it preferred to use a list rather than a vector?
+- In what cases is it preferred to use a list rather than a vector?
 (Let’s assume cache miss is not an issue).

 Answer:

-What is the difference between std::string and std::vector?
+- What is the difference between std::string and std::vector?

 Answer:

-What is the difference between std::queue, std::stack, and std::vector?
+- What is the difference between std::queue, std::stack, and std::vector?

 Answer:

-Suppose we want to sort a std::vector<int>, but we cannot use std::sort.
+- Suppose we want to sort a std::vector<int>, but we cannot use std::sort.
 Instead, can we use std::set<int> to sort the items in the vector by putting them in the set first?
 Please explain under what conditions we can or we cannot?

 Answer: